M66B/FairEmail/docs/FAQ-da-rDK.md

 If you have at least once a day internet connectivity, it is sufficient to synchronize messages just for one day.

 Note that you can set the number of days to *keep* messages for to a higher number than to *synchronize* messages for.
 You could for example initially synchronize messages for a large number of days and after this has been completed reduce the number of days to synchronize messages for, but leave the number of days to keep messages for.
-Efter reducering af det antal dage, hvori beskeder beholdes, kan der via Diverse indstillinger køres en oprydning for at fjerne gamle filer.
+After decreasing the number of days to keep messages for, you might want to run the cleanup in the miscellaneous settings to remove old files.

-I modtagelsesindstillingerne kan altid synkning af stjernemarkerede beskeder aktiveres, så ældre beskeder kan beholdes, selvom beskeder kun synkes for et begrænset antal dage.
+In the receive settings you can enable to always synchronize starred messages, which will allow you to keep older messages around while synchronizing messages for a limited number of days.

-Deaktivering af mappeindstillingen *Download automatisk beskedtekster og vedhæftninger* vil betyde mindre netværkstrafik og dermed mindre strømforbrug.
-Denne indstilling kan eksempelvis deaktiveres for Sendt-mappen og arkivet.
+Disabling the folder option *Automatically download message texts and attachments* will result in less network traffic and thus less battery usage.
+You could disable this option for example for the sent folder and the archive.

-Synkning af beskeder om natten er for det meste unødvendigt, så der kan spares strøm ved ikke at gøre dette.
-I indstillingerne kan en tidsplan for beskedsynkning vælges (bemærk, Pro-funktion).
+Synchronizing messages at night is mostly not useful, so you can save on battery usage by not synchronizing at night.
+In the settings you can select a schedule for message synchronization (this is a pro feature).

-FairEmail vil som standard synke mappelisten ved hver tilslutning.
-Da mapper typisk ikke oprettes/omdøbes/slettes særligt hyppigt, kan netværks- og strømforbrug reduceres ved at deaktivere dette i modtagelsesindstillingerne.
+FairEmail will by default synchronize the folder list on each connection.
+Since folders are mostly not created, renamed and deleted very often, you can save some network and battery usage by disabling this in the receive settings.

-Som standard vil FairEmail ved hver tilslutning tjekke, om gamle beskeder er slettet fra serveren.
-Gør det ikke noget, at gamle beskederr, som er slettet fra serveren, stadig optræder i FairEmail, kan der spares netværks- og strømforbrug ved at deaktivere dette i modtagelsesindstillingerne.
+FairEmail will by default check if old messages were deleted from the server on each connection.
+If you don't mind that old messages that were delete from the server are still visible in FairEmail, you can save some network and battery usage by disabling this in the receive settings.

-Visse udbydere følger ikke IMAP standarden og holder ikke forbindelser åbne længe nok, hvilket tvinger FairEmail til at genforbinde ofte og dermed forbruge ekstra strøm. *Loggen* kan via hovednavigeringsmenuen tjekkes for at se, om der er hyppige forbindelsesgenoprettelser (forbindelse lukket/nulstillet, læse-/skrivefejl/timeout mv.).
-Dette kan omgås ved i de avancerede kontoindstillinger at sænke keep-alive intervallet til f.eks.
-15 eller 9 min.
-Bemærk, at batterioptimering skal deaktiveres i opsætningstrin 3 for pålideligt at holde forbindelserne i live.
+Some providers don't follow the IMAP standard and don't keep connections open long enough, forcing FairEmail to reconnect often, causing extra battery usage.
+You can inspect the *Log* via the main navigation menu to check if there are frequent reconnects (connection closed/reset, read/write error/timeout, etc).
+You can workaround this by lowering the keep-alive interval in the advanced account settings to for example 9 or 15 minutes.
+Note that battery optimizations need to be disabled in setup step 3 to reliably keep connections alive.

-Visse udbydere sender hvert 2. minut noget i retning af en '*Stadig her*'-status, hvilket resulterer i netværkstrafik, vækning af enheden og samlet set et unødigt ekstra strømforbrug. *Loggen* kan tjekkes via hovednavigeringsmenuen for at se, hvorvidt udbyderen gør dette.
+Some providers send every two minutes something like '*Still here*' resulting in network traffic and your device to wake up and causing unnecessary extra battery usage.
+You can inspect the *Log* via the main navigation menu to check if your provider is doing this.
 If your provider is using [Dovecot](https://www.dovecot.org/) as IMAP server, you could ask your provider to change the [imap_idle_notify_interval](https://wiki.dovecot.org/Timeouts) setting to a higher value or better yet, to disable this.
 If your provider is not able or willing to change/disable this, you should consider to switch to periodically instead of continuous synchronization.
 You can change this in the receive settings.

 If you got the message *This provider does not support push messages* while configuring an account, consider switching to a modern provider which supports push messages (IMAP IDLE) to reduce battery usage.